Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to find sum of two numbers.

 # firstrepeatingelement.cpp
-A program to find the first
+A program to find the first repeating

 #
 A program to